mintystark/starkmenu/README.md

  * CinnXPStarkMenu
  * (if CinnXPStarkMenu is used, change some stuff, else use default)
  * ===================================================================*/

-/* the following is by default set in stylesheet.css, i.e. by the application itself.
-But here I just want it to be changed only in the CinnXP theme.
-So I have to change it here. */ .starkhover-box {
+.starkhover-box {
 	background-color: #D3E5FA; /* change background, of the box with user name and icon */